 of plants and landscaping, to help you make your pond garden the envy of

 all your friends and neighbors.

 water garden.
-You will want it in a place that is visible to you, and
+Place it in a location that is visible to you, and where you

-your yard, and especially areas where kid play and can fall into it, or drop
+and especially areas where kids play and can fall into it, or drop balls,

 Once you think you have the perfect spot, outline it and leave the outline

 in place for a few days.
 Examine the location, from different angles and

 perspectives.
 Imagine it being there all four season of the year.

 Pond gardens require a plan.
 You will need to dig a hole deep enough for

 your fish to survive under ice all winter long.
 Yes, fish go dormant in the